• Skip to primary navigation

 Marinating the beef for at least a few hours, preferably overnight, is best.
 But if you don’t have the time, you can still make the recipe and it’ll taste good!

-Can you use another cut of beef, such as sirloin or london broil?
+Can you use another cut of beef, such as sirloin or london broil or ground beef?

 I prefer to use more fatty cuts of beef because the Instant Pot does a great job of cooking those cuts.
 However, if you choose to use a lean cut, you’ll need to reduce the cook time.